vladaman/n8n-nodes-zoho/README.md

 npm run build
 ```

-After installation, restart n8n to load the new credential type.
+After installation, restart n8n to load the new credential type and nodes.

 ## Usage

+### 1. Set up Zoho API credentials

 1. In n8n, go to **Settings > API Credentials**.
 2. Click **New Credentials** and select **Zoho API**.
-3. Provide your Zoho **Client ID** and **Client Secret**, then choose the appropriate regional endpoints:
+3. Enter your Zoho **Client ID** and **Client Secret**, then choose the appropriate regional endpoints:

    | Setting               | Option                                      |
    | --------------------- | ------------------------------------------- |